eclipse-velocitas/velocitas-docs/content/en/docs/Tutorials/tutorial_how_to_deploy_a_vehicle_app_with_helm.md

 ---
 title: "Vehicle App Deployment with Helm"
 date: 2022-05-09T13:43:25+05:30
-weight: 15
+weight: 6
+description: >
+  Learn how to prepare a Helm chart for the deployment of a Python Vehicle App.
 aliases:
   - /tutorial_how_to_deploy_a_vehicle_app_with_helm.md
 ---

-In this short introduction, you´ll learn how to prepare a Helm chart for the deployment of a Python Vehicle App.

 This tutorial will show you how to: